 The fuel filter has the responsibility of filtering the fuel before it goes into the engine.
 If the fuel filter gets clogged and the fuel does not reach the engine chamber in the right quantity then the engine will not be able to perform at its optimum level.
 You will feel a loss in power while accelerating and at times intermittent jerks.
 To solve this issue find the fuel filter located in the engine bay or near the fuel tank in your car’s trunk.
-If the fuel filter is clogged replace it if you have the skills to do so or get it changed at your nearest mechanic workshop.
+If the fuel filter is clogged replace it if you have the skills to do so or get it changed at your local mechanic shop.

 Clogged Air Filter

 The exhaust removes all the harmful and unnecessary gases from the engine.
 The sooner the exhaust excretes these gases the sooner the engine can restart combustion and the more power your car’s engine can make.
-Therefore, if the car can excrete gases at a faster rate than it produces them, the car runs faster and smoother.
 However, if there is any sort of obstacle in the way like a restricting cat-converter or a clogged exhaust then your engine loses power.
 Aftermarket cleaners can help take care of clogged catalytic converters, but if you use a quality fuel system additive every 3000 miles, it will help reduce the contaminants that clog the converter in the first place, eliminating the need to unclog it.

 MAF Sensor Malfunction

 The Mass Airflow Sensor (MAF) measures the amount of air the car needs to accelerate.
 Once it gets that measurement it sends this information to the ECU which notifies the throttle to open accordingly.
 If the MAF is faulty and not measuring the airflow properly then you could experience a serious loss in power.
 Sensors can get worn out due to heat and dust.
 Regularly cleaning them with a specialized product can help improve their function and in turn the efficiency of the engine.

 Oxygen Sensor Malfunction